davanstrien/fastai4GLAMS/data.md

 # Glam data for using with fastai course materials

 Below are some potential datasets that could be used with course materials.
-They have been suggested because:
+They have been suggested because they meet the following criteria:

-- they are openly available
+1. they are openly available
-- most are already have labels
+2. most are already have labels
-- most are small enough to work with interactively
+3. most are small enough to work with interactively

+## Contributing

+If you know of other GLAM related datasets that might work well then please feel free to make a pull request or open an issue.
+I would suggest restricting this list to things which meet the first criteria above i.e the dataset isn't behind a paywall/subscription.

 # Images 🖼